Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 “It’s a career.”

-They passed a Panera Bread with its lights off but its smell still clinging to the sidewalk.
+They passed a Panera Bread with its lights off.
 She slowed a little, voice dropping.
 “You really never called?”

-“I thought about it,” he said, truth landing like gravel.
+“I thought about it,” he said.
 “Then I thought about how much of that was me trying to fix something that wasn’t broken.”

-She looked at him, not unkindly.
+She looked at him.
 “It wasn’t broken.
 It just never started.”

 “Yeah,” he said softly.
 “That’s what I meant.”

-A comfortable silence settled between them, the kind that only exists between people who once knew each other’s rhythms.
+A comfortable silence settled between them.
 Chase gestured to the darkened storefront.
 “Remember when we used to study here?
 That semester when the library was under construction.”

 Amelia smiled.
-“My gosh, remember that time my red pen vanished, and I thought someone stole it, and I freaked forcing you all to help me find it or confess to stealing it.
+“My gosh, remember when my red pen vanished and I freaked out?
+I made all of you help me find it or confess to stealing it.
 Elvis wasn’t happy about missing his CSGO tournament and called it a ‘bottle episode’.”

 Chase chuckled.
 “Elvis Santiago.
 Whatever happened to him?
 He was the only one who could make Professor Hendricks reconsider who really was ‘Saved By The Bell’.”

-Amelia’s expression softened with nostalgia, then shadowed slightly.
+Amelia’s expression softened, then shadowed slightly.
 “I don’t know.
 He just… drifted after graduation.
 We all did, really.
 I wanted to message him, but I just never really found the time.
 I even stopped visiting our Facebook group page.”

 “That part hurt me, but I understood,” Amelia said softly.

-“Two years,” she said, as if testing the number.
+“Two years,” she said.
 “You’d think time would make it less weird.”

 “It doesn’t,” he said.

-Her eyes met his, steady, curious, dangerous.
+Her eyes met his.
 “So what happens now?”

 That earned him a smile.
 Not big, not dramatic, but enough.
 “We’ll see.”

 She stood close enough that Chase could feel her warmth in the damp air.
-For a second she didn’t move, just hovered at the edge of the moment like she was negotiating with herself.
+For a second she didn’t move, just hovered at the edge of the moment.
 He couldn’t tell if she was waiting for him to step in…or daring herself not to.

 “I like danger,” he said.